nedbat/coveragepy/doc/cmd.rst

 These options can also be set in the :ref:`config_run` section of your .coveragerc file.

-In case if you are specifying ``--save-signal``, please make sure that your target script doesn't intercept this signal.
-Otherwise the coverage reports will not be generated.
+If you are specifying ``--save-signal``, please make sure that your program doesn't intercept this signal.
+If it does, coverage won't receive the signal and the data file will not be written.

 .. _cmd_warnings: